jpwahle/cs-insights-crawler/README.md

 Execute `poetry install` there.
 This will install all the dependencies this project needs.
 If you are in a virtual environment it will install all dependencies there, otherwise it will create a new one.
-(Should poetry not be able to find a python 3.7 installation, specify the path using `poetry env use <path>` to create a venv based on the given python version.)
+(Should poetry not be able to find a python 3.7 installation, specify the python path using `poetry env use <path>` to create a venv based on the given python version.)

 If you were not already in a venv, execute `poetry shell` to activate the newly created one.
-(If the command does not work, try to activate the venv manually.)
+(If the command does not work, try to activate the venv manually or try another shell.)

 ### .env
 You have to rename the file `empty.env` to `.env`.
 In this file you have to set your variables.
 (Hint: All path variables can be either an absolute or relative path.)